-As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has an accumulated deficit of approximately \$34.4 million as of December 31, 2023, and for the year ended December 31, 2023, we incurred a net loss, from continuing operations of approximately \$2.5 million.
-As of December 31, 2023, our current liabilities exceeded our current assets by approximately \$11.6 million.
-These factors raise substantial doubt about the ability of the Company to continue to operate as a going concern.
+As shown in the accompanying consolidated financial statements, we have has experienced recurring losses and has an accumulated deficit of approximately \$36.2 million as of December 31, 2024, and for the year ended December 31, 2024, we incurred a net loss from continuing operations of approximately \$1.8 million.
+As of December 31, 2024, our current liabilities exceeded our current assets by approximately \$13.3 million.
+These factors raise substantial doubt about our ability to continue to operate as a going concern.